 Maybe, someone may have hurt you, and you are tempted to hold back your generosity from them.
 But these verses revealed that Christ carried the burdens of sinful men at His own demise: in the name of seeking God’s forgiveness for mankind.

 Christ is your example, and He expects you to follow Him and do the same as He did.

 You may not want to do it, but seek strength from God’s words, and continue to be generous.
 Your display of strength in forgiving others is not only for you—but in the context of these scriptures—to help those who have offended you.

-Mark 11:25 "And whenever you stand to pray, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”
+"And whenever you stand to pray, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”

 - Forgiveness is an act of faith.

 Why should you forgive others?
 Is it because you just feel like forgiving them?
 Is it because someone told you that you should forgive?
-Whatever your reason to forgive is—the bottom is—our main reason for pardoning others is because God told us that if we forgive others, He will forgive, and heal us.
+Whatever our reason to forgive is—the bottom line is—our main reason for pardoning others is because God told us that if we forgive others, He will forgive, and heal us.